With winter at hand, the virus whips up winds of uncertainty

 It was winter when the pandemic began, and it will be winter long before it's over.
 Weary and traumatized from months of death and confinement, Americans are being handed mixed messages, from governments to their own internal clocks running haywire on flattened time.

 Shouldn't it be over by now?
-After all, vaccines are arriving.
+After all, vaccines are here.
 But before the average person will get inoculated, winter will exact its toll.

 The holidays are wreathed in danger for those who travel and may spread the virus — and those who don't and may suffer from isolation.
 Small gifts of normalcy, like in-person schooling and indoor dining, are being interrupted again.
 A new president will take the helm of a deeply cleaved country.
 And a belated reckoning with social issues marches on.